Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Dickenson-Russell Coal Company LLC at its Haysi facility, reporting 121 affected workers.
-Dickenson-Russell Coal Company, LLC followed with 121 workers.
+The biggest impact was at Dickenson-Russell Coal at its Haysi facility, reporting 121 affected workers.
+Wolff Fording & followed with 118 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Virginia's labor market, with activity diverging between monthly and annual comparisons.
-The Mining & Energy sector warrants close attention heading into the next period.
+This data points to a mixed picture for Virginia's labor market, with activity diverging between monthly and annual comparisons.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.